BMG-Esports/stats-api-docs/src/pages/post/player/match.md

 ### Query Parameters

 - **EntrantSmashIds** - *Integer[]*
-    - At least one is required.
+    - Required.
+The SmashId ID of the player(s).

 - **EventSlug** - *String*
-    - The identifying Start.gg slug of a tournament.
+    - Required.
+The identifying Start.gg slug of a tournament.

 ## Response